-- A core crisis team was set up to consider the impact on the Service.
-This was set up with various cells to work through business continuity and recovery. - The service moved into a 'response only' phase with all community safety and fire protection activities stopped.
-All off-site operational training was cancelled and on-call drill nights were postponed. - The mobilisation of flexi-duty officers to incidents was scaled back and whole time stand-bys were cancelled to reduce cross-contamination - The Service actively participated/participates in the Local Resilience Forum (LRF) and also the Strategic Co-ordination Group (SCG) - Firefighters were trained to drive ambulances and respond to medical incidents. - Staff from across the Service actively volunteered through the CFRS community hub to help vulnerable people within the community. - The communications team sent out daily bulletins to all staff updating them on the current number of cases in the county and any update within the Service.
-The Service workplace was also regularly updated with information for staff. - The Service has supported the procurement and distribution alongside the LRF. - Laptops and other ICT related equipment was purchased and distributed to enable officers and support staff to work from home effectively and efficiently.
-The use of online conferencing facilities over this period has been key. - The Service actively promoted staff well-being and mental health and has ensured that all staff have the appropriate support if required. - The Service ensured that all staff had access to the correct Personal Protective Equipment whilst at home, at work or at operational incidents. - Daily returns were sent/are being sent back to the Home Office on the Service's Covid-19 position, with a set questionnaire being responded to. - Financial returns of actual and forecast expenditure were regularly returned to the National Fire Chiefs Council (NFCC) and the Home Office. - The Chief Fire Officer and COAG provided video clips internally to advise staff what the Fire & Rescue Service was doing in response to the pandemic and to reiterate the Government's stay at home advice. - Our driving instructors were delivering driver training to non-service personnel to drive ambulances on behalf of the ambulance service. - The Service also participated in various locations for the weekly Thursday 8pm clap for the NHS and key workers.
-This was at Hospitals and Care Homes. - A Risk Register was also prepared to capture the risks directly related to Covid-19 and recovery planning was instigated.
+• A core crisis team was set up to consider the impact on the Service.
+This was set up with various cells to work through business continuity and recovery.

-All sites were prepared to become COVID-19 secure so that normal operations could take place and enable staff to return to work and operational training to re-commence.
+- The service moved into a 'response only' phase with all community safety and fire protection activities stopped.
+All off-site operational training was cancelled, and on-call drill nights were postponed. - The mobilisation of flexi-duty officers to incidents was scaled back and whole-time standby's were cancelled to reduce cross-contamination. - The Service actively participated/participates in the Local Resilience Forum (LRF) and also the Strategic Co-ordination Group (SCG) - Firefighters were trained to drive ambulances and respond to medical incidents. - Staff from across the Service actively volunteered through the CFRS community hub to help vulnerable people within the community. - The communications team sent out daily bulletins to all staff updating them on the current number of cases in the county and any update within the Service.
+The Service workplace was also regularly updated with information for staff. - The Service has supported the procurement and distribution of PPE alongside the LRF. - Laptops and other ICT related equipment was purchased and distributed to enable officers and support staff to work from home effectively and efficiently.
+The use of online conferencing facilities over this period has been key. - The Service actively promoted staff well well-being and mental health and has ensured that all staff have the appropriate support if required. - The Service ensured that all staff had access to the correct PPE whilst at home, at work or at operational incidents. - Daily returns were sent back to the Home Office on the Service's Covid-19 position, with a set questionnaire being responded to. - Financial returns of actual and forecast expenditure were regularly returned to the National Fire Chiefs Council (NFCC) and the Home Office. - The Chief Fire Officer and COAG provided video clips internally to advise staff what the Fire & Rescue Service was doing in response to the pandemic and to reiterate the Government's stay at home advice. - Our driving instructors were delivering driver training to non-service personnel to drive ambulances on behalf of the ambulance service. - The Service also participated in various locations for the weekly Thursday 8pm clap for the NHS and key workers.
+This was at Hospitals and Care Homes. - A Risk Register was also prepared to capture the risks directly related to Covid-19 and recovery planning was instigated. - All sites were prepared to become COVID-19 secure so that normal operations could take place and enable staff to return to work and operational training to re-commence. - In early 2021 Service staff volunteered at local and mass vaccination centres to assist in the vaccination role out, some staff were also trained as vaccinators and continue to voluntarily provide this service across the county. - The service has also assisted at Addenbrooke's hospital providing face fit testing of PPE to NHS staff.